NBA Rumors: Lakers Open To Trading Young Core To Get Second Superstar By Trade Deadline, Per ‘The Athletic’

 — CBS Sports NBA (@CBSSportsNBA) January 25, 2019

 As for the other deal the Los Angeles Lakers could pursue ahead of the trade deadline, Oram didn’t go into much detail, but wrote that the team could target a skilled three-point shooter on an expiring contract, per Bleacher Report.
-Furthermore, he added that the Lakers are open to parting ways with some of the veterans they signed or re-signed to one-year contracts in the 2018 offseason, meaning players like guards Lance Stephenson and Kentavious Caldwell-Pope and forward Michael Beasley.
+Furthermore, he added that the Lakers are open to parting ways with some of the veterans they signed or re-signed to one-year contracts in the 2018 offseason, meaning players like guards Lance Stephenson and Kentavious Caldwell-Pope, and forward Michael Beasley.

 Aside from LeBron James, who has missed close to a month of action after suffering a groin strain during the Lakers’ Christmas Day game against the Golden State Warriors, Los Angeles is playing without Lonzo Ball, who went down with an ankle sprain on Saturday and is likely to miss four to six weeks.
 As of this writing, the Lakers are 1.5 games behind the eighth-seeded Los Angeles Clippers (26-22) in the Western Conference.